hersh-gupta/tldr-responsible-ai/content/Safety and Alignment/Red-Teaming in the Public Interest.md

 - **What is red-teaming**: Practitioners disagree about definitions, with ongoing \"boundary-work\" between:
   - Interactive prompting focused on sociotechnical harms (often criticized as not \"real\" red-teaming)
-  - Traditional security red-teaming methods (simulations, vulnerability probes, alternative analysis)
+  - Adversariality: Traditional security red-teaming methods (simulations, vulnerability probes, alternative analysis)
+	  -

 - **When to do red-teaming**: Most practitioners believe red-teaming is most effective before model deployment but after other assessments are complete